AshharShah/Hangman/README.md

 #  🔷 Hangman 🔷
-A simple Hangman game i was given to make as a assignment in my 2nd semester and the University.
+A simple Hangman game i was given to make as a assignment in my 2nd semester at the University.

  ♦️Here is how it works:
  1) You get a random country from a list of selected countries that are stored in an array.